egoroof/browser-id3-writer/README.md

 #### Add a tag

-Initialize `ID3Writer` object, set frames and add a tag:
+Create new `ID3Writer` instance with arrayBuffer of your song, set frames and add a tag:

 ```js
 const writer = new ID3Writer(arrayBuffer);